What is frequent urination?

 Sesame seeds:

 Sesame seed is a rich source of minerals and many active ingredients that regulate the functions of the bladder.
-To take sesame for frequent urination, mix it with jaggery and eat it two or three times a day.
+To take sesame for frequent urination, mix it with jaggery and eat it twice or thrice daily.

-Amla cleanses the bladder and also tones the bladder muscles to improve involuntary urination control.
-For best results, grind some Amla and extract the juice, mix it with honey.
+Amla cleanses and tones the bladder muscles to improve involuntary urination control.
+For best results, grind some Amla, extract the juice, and mix it with honey.
 Consume this juice with a ripe banana two or three times a day to see good results.

 In some cases, frequent urination can be caused by a bladder infection.
 Tulsi works very effectively to stop bladder infections and help regulate urinary function.
 Early in the morning, crush 2-3 fresh leaves and take with a spoon of honey.

-Cumin regulates the functions of the bladder and also prevents urinary tract infections.
+Cumin regulates bladder functions and prevents urinary tract infections.
 Take cumin in the form of tea.
 Boil 1 teaspoon in 2 cups of clean water until the water is reduced by half.
-Let cool, crush the seeds with a spoon and strain.
+Let cool, crush the seeds with a spoon, and strain.
 You can drink this with a little honey twice a day instead of regular tea.

-Aside from being great for the hair, Reetha is also effective in managing frequent urination.
-Soak reetha overnight and early the next morning, on an empty stomach, drink it for a week to relieve frequent urination.
+Aside from being great for hair, Reetha also effectively manages frequent urination.
+Soak Reetha overnight and drink it early the next morning on an empty stomach for a week to relieve frequent urination.

 Make an appointment just in few minutes - Call Us Now